-The value of Frontier miles is 0.92 cents per mile, on average.
-That means 10,000 Frontier miles have a value of roughly $92.
-Frontier miles are less valuable than the average airline miles, which are worth almost 1.3 cents each, as a result.
+The value of Frontier miles is 1.32 cents per mile, on average.
+That means 10,000 Frontier miles have a value of roughly $132.
+Frontier miles worth about the same as the average airline miles, which are worth 1.36 cents each, as a result.

 It`s important to remember that the value of Frontier miles depends on how they are redeemed.
 They have the most value when used for Frontier Miles flights.
 In addition, one of the best ways to increase the number of Frontier miles that you earn is to apply for a Frontier credit card.